Suicide: Screening

-Mental illness
+Treatment of mental illness

 In those with mental health problems, a number of treatments may reduce the risk of suicide.
 Those who are actively suicidal may be admitted to psychiatric care either voluntarily or involuntarily.
 Possessions that may be used to harm oneself are typically removed.
 Some clinicians get patients to sign suicide prevention contracts where they agree to not harm themselves if released.
 However, evidence does not support a significant effect from this practice.
 If a person is at low risk, outpatient mental health treatment may be arranged.
 Short-term hospitalization has not been found to be more effective than community care for improving outcomes in those with borderline personality disorder who are chronically suicidal.

 There is tentative evidence that psychotherapy, specifically dialectical behaviour therapy, reduces suicidality in adolescents as well as in those with borderline personality disorder.
 It may also be useful in decreasing suicide attempts in adults at high risk.
-However, a decrease in suicide has not been observed.

 There is controversy around the benefit-versus-harm of antidepressants.
 In young persons, some antidepressants, such as SSRIs, appear to increase the risk of suicidality from 25 per 1000 to 40 per 1000.
 In older persons, however, they may decrease the risk.
 Lithium appears effective at lowering the risk in those with bipolar disorder and major depression to nearly the same levels as that of the general population.
 Clozapine may decrease the thoughts of suicide in some people with schizophrenia.
 Ketamine, which is a dissociative anaesthetic, seems to lower the rate of suicidal ideation.
 In the United States, health professionals are legally required to take reasonable steps to try to prevent suicide.

+Caring letters

+The "Caring Letters" model of suicide prevention involved mailing short letters that expressed the researchers' interest in the recipients without pressuring them to take any action.
+The intervention reduced deaths by suicide, as proven through a randomized controlled trial.
+The technique involves letters sent from a researcher who had spoken at length with the recipient during a suicidal crisis.
+The typewritten form letters were brief – sometimes as short as two sentences – personally signed by the researcher, and expressed interest in the recipient without making any demands.
+They were initially sent monthly, eventually decreasing in frequency to quarterly letters; if the recipient wrote back, then an additional personal letter was mailed.

+Caring letters are inexpensive and either the only, or one of very few, approaches to suicide prevention that has been scientifically proven to work during the first years after a suicide attempt that resulted in hospitalization.